ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+The definitions "representation", "selected representation", "representation data", "representation metadata" and "payload body" in this document are to be interpreted as described in [RFC7231].

 # Resource representation and representation-data

 This document uses the definitions "representation", "selected representation",